 Cushman & Wakefield's Veterans Initiative Program offers a culture that celebrates veterans' contributions and leadership, rewarding work related to veteran skills and talents, and a community of camaraderie.
+LGBTQ+ INTEGRATED NETWORK At cushman & wakefield

 UNITY

 UNITY's mission is to increase visibility and provide an open-minded support system for conducting business and addressing the personal requirements of our lesbian, gay, bisexual, transgender, queer/questioning (LGBTQ+) and allies community.